 Your process is complete when your status changes from “Pending” to “Application Submitted!”
 You will receive an email notification

 There is a $51 fee for the background check.
 Fees will be paid after the staff reviews the application.
-You will receive a separate email with a link to pay this.
+You will receive a separate email with a link to pay.
 Paying online will speed up the process.
 Alternatively, you may choose to send a personal check or money order with your fingerprint packet.
 Once the fingerprint cards have been delivered to the DCI and the FBI, staff cannot check on the status of an individual’s background check.
 Applicants will be notified via email when their background check results have been received.

 Once you receive your packet in the mail, schedule an appointment with an authorized fingerprinting service (any sheriff’s office or police department).
 Be aware that these facilities may charge their own fee.
 Included in your packet will be the fingerprint card, a one-page state waiver, and a three-page federal waiver.
 You must disclose any criminal history on the federal waiver.
 In addition, you will be required to disclose that same history once again in the Salesperson License Application.